We need some character development… in the… hizzy. PHIL:

 - Spike: While, again, he doesn't change as much as others, he does go from an evil, soulless vampire to a anti-heroic vampire with a soul who sacrifices himself to save the world (and comes back from it).

 - Faith: Starts out acting happy and cheerful to hide pain, ends up mostly showing it on the outside by the end (but actually being more happy and cheerful).
 She went through a Face-Heel Turn in Season 3 before being put into a coma by the end of the season.
 She got better from both of these and eventually turned herself into the police.
 In the last season, she broke out of jail to help save the world.
+Come season nine she is considered by some In-Universe as more of The Hero than Buffy.

 - Angel also has quite a few: